-Every successful company has a mission that drives each employee and the business as a whole forward.
-It’s thinking beyond just your standard daily tasks or even quarterly profits—why do you do what you do, and why is it important?
+Every successful company has a mission that drives each employee and the business forward.
+It’s thinking beyond your daily tasks and quarterly goals—why do you do what you do, and why is it important?

 Distilling this mission into a single statement is challenging, but it’s also really important.
-That’s why this guide will take you through everything you need to know about mission statements—what they are, why you need one, and how to create a great one of your own.
+That’s why this guide will take you through everything you need to know about mission statements—what they are, why you need one, and how to create a great one yourself.

 Let’s get started!

 - What makes your company stand out from the competition?

 - What makes your employees get out of bed every day to come to work?

 - What are your company’s most deeply-held values?

 - What is your vision for the future?

 Your answers will come together to form your company’s mission statement.